sleepymurph/project-templates/README.md

 This is a starter LaTeX report with a ton of customizations that I use consistently.

+This is for more serious documents where Markdown+Pandoc won't cut it.

 ## Basic Usage

 The build process is controlled by `make`.
 To build: